mikew/squirrel-server-s3/README.md

 	Download the most recent version for a platform.
 - `/RELEASES`

-	Used with `remoteReleases` option in `electron-builder`
+	Used with `remoteReleases` option in `electron-builder`.

+	Or combine it with a newly generated `RELEASES` file.
 - `/update/:platform/:version`

 	Checks for an update.
 Returns `204` if no update needed, otherwise an object with a `url` property
 - `/update/:platform/:version/RELEASES`

-	Acts the same as `/RELEASES`, Windows ends up checking this endpoint.
+	Acts the same as `/RELEASES`, supported so apps don't have to change their feed url on Windows.